Eurozone may tinker with Greek bailout terms after election

 GREEK TERMS

-Under the memorandum of understanding detailing the terms of its 130 billion euro bailout, Greece must cut its debt to 116.5 percent of GDP, from 165 percent in 2011.
+Under the memorandum of understanding detailing the terms of its 130 billion euros bailout, Greece must cut its debt to 116.5 percent of GDP, from 165 percent in 2011.

 This can only be achieved through savage public spending cuts, sweeping structural reforms and privatisations - all of which face substantial opposition in Greece.